Centallo: History

 Centallo occupies a strategic location with ancient Roman origins.
 Over the centuries, it was contested by Cuneo, Saluzzo, and the House of Savoy.
 During the Lombard period, the territory was under the influence of the Abbey of San Dalmazzo di Pedona.
 It is first mentioned in a donation document from the mid-11th century.

 The town was considered a desirable possession, reportedly attracting interest from the second son of the King of England.
 The Bolleri family, connected to the King of France, later established themselves in Centallo, remaining until the extinction of their lineage.

 In the 16th century, as conflicts between the French and the Spanish intensified in northern Italy, Centallo gained strategic importance.
 The town was involved in a siege during which Torquato Tasso, author of Jerusalem Delivered, recounted the "liberation" of Centallo by Spanish forces who came to the aid of Cuneo and Fossano in opposition to the French.
 The surviving portion of the local castle was destroyed in 1589.
 From this period onward, Centallo developed into a significant agricultural centre.

+In the 19th century, a major emigration of locals to other countries began to take place in search of economic and commercial opportunities.
+Among them was Bartholomew Dardanelli, born in 1830 in Centallo, who served as the Italian consul in Melbourne.